PatternsTechGit/PT_ToasterNotification/README.md

 }
 ```

-## Step 3: Implementing Account Service
+## Step 2: Implementing Account Service

-In **Services** project we will be implementing account service.
-Create new file **AccountService.cs** In this file we will be implementing **IAccountsService** interface.
+**Create new service AccountService** in Services project where we will  implement IAccountsService interface.

- In `GetAccountByAccountNumber` method we are checking if account exists by accountNumber or does not exists.
-If the account exist then return the AccountByUserResponse object otherwise return null as below
+ In **GetAccountByAccountNumber method we are checking weather the account exists or not**.
+If the account exist then return the response object otherwise return null as below

 ```csharp
  public class AccountService : IAccountsService